Visual Communication Technology

 BGSU’s Visual Communication Technology major is a cross-media program.
 That means our students learn to use the primary visual media technology in a way that emphasizes both their uniqueness and their dependence on one another.

 In VCT, your learning is not limited to the classroom.
 We offer a combination of classroom-based theory and hands-on practice in up-to-date labs, plus the opportunity to work with faculty who have varied experiences to share.
 Our cooperative education program lets you apply your learning in a real-world setting.
-VCT majors complete three cooperative education work experiences as part of their degree, providing the equivalent of one full year of work experience.
+VCT majors complete two cooperative education work experiences as part of their degree.
 These semester-long, paid co-ops help our students earn money while developing their professional skills.
 Many students secure their first permanent job with one of their co-op employers.

 The Bachelor of Science in Visual Communication Technology degree requires a minimum of 122 program hours: 2 hours of cooperative education, 24 hours of visual communication technology core, 30 hours of career concentration, 30 hours in other required courses, and 36 hours of BG Perspectives.

 VCT 1030 - Introduction to Visual Communication Technology~